Modern Slavery and Human Trafficking Statement 2024

 TRAINING

-All employees and partners are required to read and comply with our Modern Slavery Policy above and to undertake refresher training at least every 2 years, which helps employees and partners to understand the implications of slavery, identify risk factors and assist with implementing the policy effectively.
+All employees and partners are required to read and comply with our Modern Slavery Policy above and to undertake refresher training at least every two years, which helps employees and partners to understand the implications of slavery, identify risk factors and assist with implementing the policy effectively.

 ONGOING COMMITMENT